-Full-time and part-time employees are eligible for paid vacation.
-Temporary employees are not entitled to paid vacation time.
+Town Employees: Full-time and part-time employees are eligible for paid vacation.
+Temporary employees and on-call firefighters are not entitled to paid vacation time.

 Vacation time is granted to eligible employees based upon length of service and anniversary date.
 If there is a break in service, eligibility for vacation will be based on the employee's most recent hire date.